wrmoon/resume/resume_manager.md

 * Overhauled slides to be more contemporary.
 * Responsible for creating assignments, tests and projects for students.
 * Coach students during office hours.
 * For many students, this is their first contact with programming.
 Started the semester by introducing them to the concept of variables and guided them to proficiency with the STL.

-### 9/2022 - present: Mindex (Contract for Paychex)
+### 9/2022 - present: Mindex
 #### Solution Lead - Internal Payroll
+* SOW Contractor for Paychex
 * As part of the classic "leadership triangle", providing technical leadership for a scrum team working on the Paychex Internal Payroll product.
-* Design oversight for Pay-On-Demand feature.
+* Provided design oversight for Pay-On-Demand feature.
 * Helping team to grow in design technique, testing shift-left, embracing TDD, SOLID principles and design patterns.
 * Hosting Design Katas for team to grow and hone collaborative design skills.

 ### 12/2021 - 8/2022: Datto Inc
 #### Software Engineering Manager - Datto Partner Portal Solutions
 * Provided leadership, guidance and direction for a small "special forces" team for the Partner Portal - consisting of DevOps, SRE and Security Advocacy roles.
 This team served the needs of 6 other scrum teams to fix and prevent security vulnerabilities, maintain and create a robust monitoring platform for server health and to improve the productivity of 30+ developers.
 * Hybrid role as engineer, manager and product owner, all in one.
 * Worked with principal engineer to stand up Akamai DDoS protection for Datto's partner portal servers.